 A dismount is any time a rider's foot or other body part touches the ground.
-Except for the 800m, Relay races, and other races where this is announced in advance, after a dismount the race may not be continued and will be considered as not finished (DNF -Did Not Finish).
+Except for the 800m, Relay races, and other races where this is announced in advance, if a rider dismounts, he or she is disqualified after a dismount the race may not be continued and will be considered as not finished (DNF - Did Not Finish).
 In races where riders are allowed to remount and continue, riders must immediately remount at the point where the unicycle comes to rest, without running.
 If a dismount puts the rider past the finish line, the rider must back up and ride across the line in control, in the normal direction.